Plein 1944 no.28,

 No one has favorited this theater yet

 The Carolus' large auditorium was retained in the 1980’s as Auditorium 1 seating 436 and a downstairs Auditorium 2 seating 133 was created by excavating under the main auditorium.
-In 1999, it was sold to Jochems Theaters, which continues to operate the cinema.
+In 1999, it was sold to Jochems Theaters, who operated the cinema until Vue took over around 2015.

 Just login to your account and subscribe to this theater